Jayson Gaddis: Founder of The Relationship School

 37:06.66 – Jayson Gaddis

-Yeah, ah it was um, a nice simple framework that was like hey we have a strong preference like if you’re at a waldorf school or at this waldorf school.
-You kind of already are on board with um.
+Yeah, it was a nice simple framework that was like, Hey we have a strong preference like if you’re at this Waldorf school.
+You kind of already are on board with..

 37:22.23 – Jayson Gaddis

 Not a lot of screen stuff.
 You’re not going to be on computers.
-The kids aren’t going to be on computers at all until um, probably middle school or high school ah laptops and so that goes with phones.
-Also hey we’re not going to do phones at this school and so the lower school which ah creates k through 5 at this waldorf school.
-Pretty much the whole culture was We’re not doing phones and computers here and of course covid pushed some parents had accelerated things for some parents because the kids had a year of being on a computer with Zoom so that was that was a little outlier but it was tricky because some parents.
+The kids aren’t going to be on computers at all until probably middle school or high school laptops and so that goes with phones.
+Also, hey, we’re not going to do phones at this school and so the lower school which creates K-5 at this Waldorf school.
+Pretty much the whole culture we’re not doing phones and computers here.
+And of course Covid pushed some parents had accelerated things for some parents because the kids had a year of being on a computer with Zoom.
+So that was a little outlier but it was tricky because some parents.

-That opened the gates a little early for some of the parents and then they stayed open other parents shut it back down but the gent in general the culture we’re all on the same page and this is what’s nice Jonathan talks about 1 of the biggest challenges of course is if all the other kids in a friend group get the phone or get the thing.
+That opened the gates a little early for some of the parents and then they stayed open.
+Other parents shut it back down but the gent in general, the culture we’re all on the same page and this is what’s nice Jonathan talks about one of the biggest challenges of course is if all the other kids in a friend group get the phone or get the thing.

 38:03.32 – Brian David Crane